datavis2020/datavis2020.github.io/assignments.md

 Assignments will be marked using the Unversity's [Common Marking Scheme 1](https://www.ed.ac.uk/timetabling-examinations/exams/regulations/common-marking-scheme).

 Keep any descriptions as brief as possible.
-Use bullet lists wherever possible.
+Use __bullet lists wherever possible__.

+Make sure that you submit any written assignments using your __exam number only__, and that you state the number of words in your assignment.
+Your exam number is the number that starts with B on your student card.

+Table of contents, figure captions, table captions, and references do not count towards your total number of words.

 ## Assignment 1

 This assignment will be introduced and explained in week 3.

+__Goals:__
+* Understand how to critique a visualization
+* ability to argue with the corresponding knowledge in visualization, and
+* propose and sketch respective solutions.

 __Scope:__ Individually (one submission per student, through [Learn](https://www.learn.ed.ac.uk))